gtnardy/gtnardy/README.md

 ## Portfolio - Software Development

 - 🤲 [Doe FUMCAD](https://doefumcad.com) An application to make it easier for residents to donate to their city's charitable funds. (**Node.js, Android (Java), HTML, SQL, DevOps**)

+## Work Experiences
+- 💵 [Cash.in](https://www.cashin.com.br/) Work as back-end Node.js developer in a start-up company in the creation and maintenance of services and integrations with external monetary APIs in need of high reliability and security.

 ![](https://user-images.githubusercontent.com/6226807/120086179-1aba5f00-c0b4-11eb-98af-af8830c33d9f.png)